Visyond/website-hugo/site/content/pricings/new-pricing-page.md

               tooltip: "Share spreadsheets and dashboards with the general public.
 Viewers don't need an account to access."
           planCardIcon: /img/pricing/PRO.png
           limitsList:
-            - limitTitle: 10 project per user
+            - limitTitle: 10 projects per user
               limitTooltip: The number of simultaneously active projects that you can work on.
             - limitTitle: 10 scenarios per project
               limitTooltip: >-
                 The number of scenarios you can create and switch between in your spreadsheet and dashboards. spreadsheet.
-            - limitTitle: 10 dashboard per project
+            - limitTitle: 10 dashboards per project
               limitTooltip: >-
                 The number of online dashboards you can create and share with other people.
             - limitTitle: 10 charts per project